yeule0/porto/README.md

 In addition to the above, Porto implements the following **experimental** JSON-RPC methods:

+> [!NOTE]
+> These JSON-RPC methods intend to be upstreamed as an ERC in the near future.
+They are purposefully minimalistic and intend to be iterated on.

 #### `experimental_connect`

 Connects an end-user to an application.